ParitoshBh/Rivisto-Android/README.md

 - Note categorization by Tag.
 - Searching for note(s).
 - Auto generation of note title based on note content.
+- Always sync'd notes (if you're offline, notes are sync'd once device is back online).

 #Interested In Contributing?